keszocze/aarith/docs/tutorial.rst

         using tensorfloat32 = floating_point<8, 10, uint64_t>;

-Further examples for how to use aarith can be found in the `examples` and `experiments` folders (the tests can also give a good idea of how to use aarith).
+Further examples for how to use aarith can be found at the :ref:`Uses Cases <use_cases>` and in the `examples` and `experiments` source code folders (the tests can also give a good idea of how to use aarith).

 We also refer the interested user to [Keszocze2021]_.